quantasci/shapes/README.md

 * Trees and Forests (pro version)
 * Geospatial Data, LiDAR and DEM (pro version)

-## Platforms & System Requirements
-Shapes was designed to be very lightweight and minimal. **The default configuration only requires OpenGL and Libmin library**.
-Build flags enable support for OptiX 6.5 for pure raytracing, and NVIDIA CUDA Toolkit for particle system acceleration.

-Platforms:
-* Windows 10/11 x64
-* Linux
-* Android

-Pre-requisites:
-* OpenGL ES3
-* Libmin Library
-* OptiX 6.5 [optional]
-* NVIDIA CUDA Toolkit 10.0+ [optional]

 ## How to Build
 **Updated Nov 2025**<br>
 Build with cmake is now simpler and faster.<br>